The History Of Pest Control

 - 1200 BC: The Chinese employ predatory ants and use botanical insecticides.

-- 950 BC: The Greeks use fire to drive locusts into the sea; Pythagoras drains marshes to combat malaria.
+- 950 BC: The Greeks use fire to drive locusts into the sea; drains marshes to combat malaria.

 - 200 BC: Oil sprays become a method for pest control.